HatchApps/xavier-help/faq.md

 Had enough of Precision and want to delete your account?

+If you are paying for Precision as part of your Dext subscription, please contact us at support@xavier-analytics.com to cancel your subscription and remove your team.

-If you are looking to pause your subscription for a period, you can do so under _Manage Team_ from the sidebar in the Client List.
+If you are paying for your Precision subscription through Precision only, and looking to pause your subscription for a period, you can do so under _Manage Team_ from the sidebar in the
+Client List.
 Under _Manage Team_, select _Subscription_, and select the _Cancel Subscription_ button.

 If you are looking to delete your team permanently, you will need to create a new Team if you want to return to Precision at a later date.
 Please note, only a Team Owner can delete a team.
-To delete your team, click on your user avatar in the top right of the screen and select _your settings_ from the dropdown list.
+To delete your team, click on _your settings_ from the client list sidebar.
 From the links on the left of the page, select _Teams_ to see the list of Precision teams you currently belong to (this will usually be just 1).
 Click the _X_ button to the right of the team name to delete the team.
 Please note, this action cannot be undone.